How License Points and Tickets Affect Your Car Insurance Rates

 Ticket & Accident Forgiveness Programs

 Accident or ticket forgiveness is an optional add-on or loyalty perk offered by major insurers that prevents your first qualifying incident from raising your premium.
-Programs typically cost $60–$200 per year when purchased as an add-on.
+At-fault accidents now raise rates by an average of $845 per year for approximately three years — totaling around $2,535 in extra costs — making forgiveness a worthwhile consideration.
+Programs typically cost $3–$15 per month depending on your profile and risk level.
 Here's how major carriers stack up in 2026:

 Insurer How Accident Forgiveness Works

-GEICO Earned after 5 clean years (age 21+) or purchased as add-on; unavailable in some states
+GEICO Costs ~$9/month; earned after 5 claim-free years (age 21+) or purchased as add-on; unavailable in CA, CT, MA

 USAA Automatic after a clean-driving period in some states; optional add-on otherwise